How to protecting your business from broadband outages

 What is clear is that many customers have been very exposed to having a single broadband provider, particularly since the rise of Cloud Computing and the increased reliance on resilient internet connectivity.

-So what can you do to minimise the possible impact of an internet outage, such as that suffered by BT and Virgin over recent days?
+So what can you do to minimise the possible impact of internet outages, such as that suffered by BT and Virgin recently?

 By having a second internet connection, the internet activity can be load balanced over the two lines with an automatic switch-over in the event of a network issue.

-To discuss making your business more resilient and less exposed to internet outages, contact us on 01732 762675 and we will be happy to discuss the options available to you.
+To discuss making your business more resilient and less exposed to internet outages, contact us on 01732 762675 or email firstname.lastname@example.org and we will be happy to discuss the options available to you.